IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 1.1 We shall use reasonable endeavours to maintain twenty-four (24) hour online presence for the Licensed Materials but cannot guarantee continuous, uninterrupted use.
 There will be times when We will be required to interrupt the provision of the Hosting Services in order to carry out routine maintenance, repairs, reconfigurations or upgrades on a regular basis or in circumstances beyond Our control.

 1.2 We may from time to time upgrade Our hosting facility and it may become necessary to relocate the hosting equipment within the same location or to another location.
+We may make these changes at Our discretion and cost, and without providing You notice.

 1.3 You shall provide a communications device of the type specified by Us in order to allow Us to provide the Hosting Services.
 We shall not be liable for any failure to provide the Hosting Services if You fail to comply with this clause.